cha87de/clouds-exercises/ex-3/lesson-openstacknetworking.md

-# Exercise 3 - Lesson 1: Extend your knowledge about OpenStack
+# Lesson 1: Extend your knowledge about OpenStack

 OpenStack does not only provide virtual machines as shown in exercise 1 and 2.
 OpenStack has lots of projects, which extend the basic feature set.